saleor/saleor-docs/docs/dashboard/configuration/channels.md

 :::note Restrictions

 A channel can only be removed when it does not have any existing orders.
-If a channel has existing orders, you can only remove it once those orders have been migrated to another channel with the same currency.
+If a channel has existing orders, you need to choose another channel with the same currency, where orders will be moved to.

 :::